Elizabeth Gilbert: Journalism

 Esquire published Gilbert's short story "Pilgrims" in 1993, under the headline "The Debut of an American Writer".
 She was the first unpublished short story writer to debut in Esquire since Norman Mailer.
-This led to steady work as a journalist for a variety of national magazines, including Spin, GQ, The New York Times Magazine, Allure, Real Simple, and Travel + Leisure.
-As stated in the memoir Eat, Pray, Love, Gilbert made a career as a highly paid freelance writer.
+This led to steady work as a journalist for a variety of national magazines, including Spin, GQ, the New York Times Magazine, Allure, Real Simple, and Travel + Leisure.
+She stated in the memoir Eat, Pray, Love that she made a career as a highly-paid freelance writer.

-Her 1997 GQ article, "The Muse of the Coyote Ugly Saloon", a memoir of Gilbert's time as a bartender at the very first Coyote Ugly table dancing bar located in the East Village section of New York City, was the basis for the feature film Coyote Ugly (2000).
-She adapted her 1998 GQ article, "The Last American Man" into a biography of the modern woodsman and naturalist Eustace Conway in The Last American Man.
+Her 1997 GQ article "The Muse of the Coyote Ugly Saloon", a memoir of Gilbert's time as a bartender at the first Coyote Ugly table dancing bar, located in the East Village section of New York City, was the basis for the feature film Coyote Ugly (2000).

+She adapted her 1998 GQ article "The Last American Man" into a biography of the modern woodsman and naturalist Eustace Conway in The Last American Man.
 "The Ghost", a profile of Hank Williams III published by GQ in 2000, was included in Best American Magazine Writing 2001.

 Books

 Gilbert's first book, Pilgrims (Houghton Mifflin 1997), a collection of short stories, received the Pushcart Prize and was a finalist for the PEN/Hemingway Award.
 This was followed by her novel Stern Men (Houghton Mifflin 2000), selected by The New York Times as a "Notable Book".
-In 2002, she published The Last American Man (2002), which was nominated for National Book Award in non-fiction.
+In 2002, she published The Last American Man (2002), which was nominated for the National Book Award in non-fiction.

 Eat, Pray, Love

 In 2006, Gilbert published Eat, Pray, Love: One Woman's Search for Everything Across Italy, India and Indonesia (Viking, 2006), a chronicle of her year of "spiritual and personal exploration" spent traveling abroad.
 She financed her world travel for the book with a $200,000 publisher's advance after pitching the concept in a book proposal.
 The best-seller has been critiqued by some writers as "priv-lit" ("a literature of privilege") and a "calculated business decision".
 The memoir appeared on the New York Times Best Seller list of nonfiction in the spring of 2006, and was still #2 on the list 88 weeks later, in October 2008.
 It was optioned for a film by Columbia Pictures, which released Eat Pray Love, starring Julia Roberts as Gilbert, on August 13, 2010.
 Gilbert appeared on The Oprah Winfrey Show in 2007, and has reappeared on the show to further discuss the book, her philosophy, and the film.
-She was named one of the 100 most influential people in the world by Time magazine, and named to Oprah's SuperSoul 100 list of visionaries and influential leaders.
+She was named one of the 100 most influential people in the world by Time magazine, in 2008, and in 2016 she was included in Oprah's SuperSoul 100 list of visionaries and influential leaders.